Easy Vegetarian Chili Recipe for Cozy Nights

 Creative Ways to Present

-Try layering the Vegetarian Chili over baked sweet potatoes or stuffing it into bell peppers for a colorful, fun twist.
-You can also use it as a filling for hearty tacos or a topping for crispy baked plant-based nachos.
+Try layering this Vegetarian Chili over baked potatoes or stuffed peppers for a fun twist.
+It also works wonderfully as a filling for tacos or enchiladas when you want to mix things up.

 Make Ahead and Storage